Sweet sour prawns in 15 minutes

 - Season to taste with salt and pepper and add the lime juice and the honey.
 Add the prawns and heat together.
 Check the seasoning and add salt and pepper if necessary and sprinkle with the spring onion.

-- Serve immediately with jasmine rice
+- Serve with jasmine rice or cauliflower rice if not using rice